Movers and Shakers

 She acquired work by rising stars.

 Ala Story (1907-72) had trained at the Academy of Fine Arts in her birthplace Vienna until the impact of a Van Gogh exhibition in 1928 made her realise she did not have the talent to become a painter.
 She moved to London in her early twenties to study English and got a job at the new Beaux Arts Gallery in Mayfair's Bruton Place, where Helen Lessore, later its Director, was the secretary.

 Story's career progressed rapidly through the leading Modernist galleries: she worked as a secretary at the Redfern Gallery, became manager of the Lucy Wertheim Gallery in Burlington Gardens and, at only 25, a partner in the Storran Gallery in Albany Courtyard, next to the RA.
 Originally the Wednesday-Thursday Gallery, it had been set up by a Mrs Cochrane, who devoted two days a week to selling woodcuts and greetings cards; she was joined in 1933 by Story, who telescoped their names into 'Storran' and helped make it a highly fashionable gallery, exhibiting artists such as Gertrude Hermes RA, Andre Derain and Duncan Grant.

-By 1936, Story had married and-had returned to the Redfern Gallery as a director.
+By 1936, Story had married and had returned to the Redfern Gallery as a director.
 At her usual pace, she took over the Stafford Gallery in St James's two years later.
-Its avant-garde reputation had dwindled and she developed it into the British Art Centre, a non-profit organisation help the Contemporary Art Society purchase work from artists for museums.
-But as war approached, timing was not on her side.
+Its avant-garde reputation had dwindled and she developed it into the British Art Centre, a non-profit organisation helping the Contemporary Art Society purchase work from artists for museums.
+But, as war approached, timing was not on her side.